Why You Need a Leave Policy in Your Company

 - Religious holidays: religious holidays that they celebrate and would want the day off to spend time with their family and observe the festival.
 You must accommodate these holidays they have by providing them with the option to take leave on the day of the festival.

-- Maternity leave: These are provided to the new mother for a period of 7 to 17 weeks, depending on the country that the company is based.
+- Maternity leave: These are provided to the new mother for a period of 7 to 17 weeks, depending on the country in which the company is based.
 Ideally, 14 weeks is a good amount of time to be given to the mother, allowing them to take care of their newborn for the first 3 months.
 You should also be open to providing extra leave days in case of any postnatal complications.

 - Paternity leave: Paternity leave is granted to new fathers, husbands, or partners of a pregnant woman, surrogate parent, or someone who adopted a child to take care of their newborns without any worry.
 Unlike maternity leaves, new fathers usually get 2 weeks of leave to take care of their child post-delivery.
 Some countries mandate 1 to 2 weeks of paternity leave for new fathers.